 Beat the egg yolks, sugar, and vanilla sugar if you are using that (do not add vanilla extract until later) together until the yolks are thick and pale yellow and the sugar is dissolved, about 4 minutes.

 Bring the milk to a boil in a heavy 2-quart saucepan and then pour over the egg yolks and sugar mixture in a thin stream, using a whisk or electric mixer to stir constantly.

 Pour the mixture back into pan and heat without boiling until it coats the back of a spoon.

-Remove the pan from the heat and stir in vanilla extract if you are using it instead of the vanilla sugar.
+Remove the pan from the heat and stir in vanilla extract if you are using it.

-- If you this recipe difficult to make, you might want to cook the egg yolk-milk mixture in a double boiler, which heats gently and makes it easier to heat the sauce without letting it boil.
+- If you this recipe difficult to make, you might want to cook the egg yolk and milk mixture in a double boiler, which heats gently and makes it easier to heat the sauce without letting it boil.
 Boil 2 inches of water in the bottom pan of the double boiler and cook the custard over that, stirring constantly.